seastco/alert-beacon/README.md

 - 750 people will be trapped inside buildings with complete collapse.
 - 270,000 people will be immediately displaced from their homes.
 - 50,000 people will need ER care.
-- 11 days out, people will start to drink more.
 - Search and rescue efforts will last for 19 days.

 ### [The Really Big One](https://www.newyorker.com/magazine/2015/07/20/the-really-big-one)